RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

     *   Create or update the **"A" record** for the domain you specified in `terraform.tfvars` (e.g., `ai.your-company.com`).
     *   Point it to the IP address from the Terraform output.

-**Reasoning:** The managed SSL certificate and HTTPS routing will not work until your domain correctly resolves to the load balancer's IP address.
+**Note:** The managed SSL certificate and HTTPS routing will not work until your domain correctly resolves to the load balancer's IP address.

 ### 2.2.
 Enable `pgvector` Extension in Cloud SQL

-Your Terraform code correctly provisions the Cloud SQL instance with flags optimized for `pgvector`, but it cannot enable the extension itself.
+The Terraform code correctly provisions the Cloud SQL instance with flags optimized for `pgvector`, but it cannot enable the extension itself.

 1.  **Connect to the Cloud SQL instance:** Use your preferred PostgreSQL client (like `psql` or a GUI tool) to connect to the database using the IP address and the password stored in Secret Manager.
 2.  **Run the SQL Command:** Execute the following command in your database to enable the vector extension.